Buying Your First Home In Dallas-Fort Worth

 Your Mortgage Options for Homes in DFW

 For most, paying for a home out-of-pocket simply isn’t feasible, so you’ll likely need some financial assistance.
 A mortgage is one way to get the house you need.
 Of course, there are several types of mortgages available to you.
 Fortunately, I can help you find a mortgage lender that meets your needs.

 This is a standard loan for those who are looking to stay in their new home for the long-term.
 This monthly payments of this type of mortgage do not change with time.
 However, the interest rate and payment rate also never goes down.
 The interest rate at the time the loan is agreed to is the rate that you will have to deal with during the course of the loan.
 If interest rates are low, a fixed rate loan is an ideal financial solution for buying a home.

 Adjustable Rate Mortgages

 The opposite of fixed rate mortgages, the rates on this type of mortgage can change.
 Often, the introductory rate for an ARM is lower than fixed-rate mortgages.
 But with time, these rates will change to match interest rates.
 While you might get a low rate initially, your rate could climb with time.
 Each lender will have their own formula to determine just how much interest they charge you, so it’s important to understand that formula.
 An adjustable rate mortgage is great for those who aren’t planning to spend years and years in their home.

 For those that qualify, a government loan is an affordable way to own a home.
 They include FHA loans for low-income families, as well as VA loans for military service members and their spouses.

-Ready to buy a new home in Dallas?
-Then it’s time to give me, Alisa Chakheeva a call.
-With years of experience, I know all of the nuances and intricacies of the Dallas housing market and will put my skills to use to help you find your new home.
-Contact me today to set up an appointment so we can get you into your dream home in Dallas!
+Ready to buy a new home in the Dallas-Fort Worth area?
+Then it’s time to give me a call.
+I know all of the nuances and intricacies of the DFW housing market and will put my skills to use to help you find your new home.
+Contact me today to set up an appointment so I can get you into your dream home!